How Cisco Secure Endpoint (AMP) Can Stop Advanced Cybersecurity Threats in their Tracks

-Based on the expertise of our Security Practice, WWT recommends checking out Cisco AMP for Endpoints for your next-gen endpoint solution.
-AMP for Endpoints runs a lightweight agent that works on Windows, Mac, Linux, Android and IOS devices.
+Based on the expertise of our Security Practice, WWT recommends checking out Cisco Secure Endpoint for your next-gen endpoint solution.
+Cisco Secure Endpoint runs a lightweight agent that works on Windows, Mac, Linux, Android and IOS devices.
 It can use the public cloud or be deployed as a private cloud.

 - Continuous monitoring and analysis that makes detection more efficient and effective.

 - Advanced analytics automated to assess behaviors and identify patterns over time.